Coveo for Salesforce FAQ

 Can Coveo Have an Impact on the Performance of My Salesforce Organization?

-Coveo for Salesforce is engineered to have only minimal impact on the performance of your Salesforce organization and will not affect performance for users.
+Coveo for Salesforce is engineered to have only minimal impact on the performance of your Salesforce organization and won’t affect performance for users.

 User interface display

-Since the Free edition of Coveo for Salesforce does not index your content, the Salesforce API is called only when accessing a search page (see Understanding the Coveo for Salesforce Free Edition Architecture).
+Since the Free edition of Coveo for Salesforce doesn’t index your content, the Salesforce API is called only when accessing a search page (see About the Coveo for Salesforce Free Edition Architecture).
 Due to the differences between the Salesforce and the Coveo query languages, a single Coveo query may result in several Salesforce queries.

 If I Add a Source, Will Everyone Be Able to Search the Content?